Graduate assistant jobs in Harrisonburg, VA - 20 jobs

 Graduate assistant job in Charlottesville, VA

 The School of Nursing at the University of Virginia is seeking candidates for an open rank general track faculty position with experience teaching and mentoring nursing students.
-The committee will consider individuals who are expert clinicians in a specified patient population, psychiatric mental health and acute care geriatric.
+The committee will consider individuals who are expert clinicians in a specified patient population, pediatrics, psychiatric mental health and acute care geriatric.
 Candidates interested in a 12-month fulltime faculty appointment are encouraged to apply.
 For candidates with commensurate experience and interest, a leadership role within a program or academic operations could be considered.

 This is a teaching focused position with significant duties teaching in our graduate programs but opportunities to teach across all academic programs.
 In addition to teaching, there are also opportunities for service, practice, scholarship, leadership, and other duties related to student mentoring.